heuer/segno/docs/make.rst

 ------------

 Segno chooses by default the optimal mask for the provided input, but the user may specify the preferred mask as well.
+QR Codes support 8 mask patterns, while Micro QR Codes support 4 mask patterns, only.

 .. code-block:: python